highcharts/node-export-server/README.md

 These are set as variables in your environment.
 They take precedence over options from the `lib/schemas/config.js` file.
 On Linux, use e.g. `export`.

 ### Export config

 - `EXPORT_DEFAULT_TYPE`: The format of the file to export to.
 Can be jpeg, png, pdf or svg.
 - `EXPORT_DEFAULT_CONSTR`: The constructor to use.
 Can be chart, stockChart, mapChart or ganttChart.
 - `EXPORT_DEFAULT_HEIGHT`: The height of the exported chart.
 Overrides the option in the chart settings.
 - `EXPORT_DEFAULT_WIDTH`: The width of the exported chart.
 Overrides the option in the chart settings.
 - `EXPORT_DEFAULT_SCALE`: The scale of the exported chart.
 Ranges between 0.1 and 5.0.
+- `EXPORT_RASTERIZATION_TIMEOUT`: The number of milliseconds to wait for rendering a webpage.

 ### Highcharts config

 - `HIGHCHARTS_VERSION`: Highcharts version to use.
 - `HIGHCHARTS_CDN`: The CDN URL of Highcharts scripts to use.
 - `HIGHCHARTS_FORCE_FETCH`: Should refetch all the scripts after each server rerun.